cpske/ISP/assignment/week4/ku-polls-inception.md

 ---
-title: Assignment - Vision and Requirements for KU Polls
+title: KU Polls Project Inception
 ---

 Everyone will implement a Django application for conducting a poll or survey.

-This week, get started creating a repository, a wiki, writing a *Vision Statement*, an initial set of *Requirements* based on the class vision (online).

-In the first two iterations, the application will look like the Django tutorial project.
+You will use iterative development.
+The first two iterations will look like the Django tutorial project, so you can do this assignment as you study the tutorial.

-Then we will add additional features and improve the design.
+In this assignment, you will create a *Vision Statement* for the product, an initial set of *Requirements*, and a *Development Plan*.

+Then you'll create some of the "infrastructure" you will use during development:
+- Project Board with Backlog
+- Github Repository
+- Wiki containing *Vision Statement* and *Development Plan*
+- Initial files in repo: `README.md`, `.gitignore`, `requirements.txt`

 Even if you don't have experience writing web apps, by doing this *incrementally* you'll find the work is managable and not too hard.

-## This week's assignment
+## Project Inception and Initialization

-1. Create a public repository named `ku-polls` in **your own** Github account.
+1. Create a **public** repository named `ku-polls` in **your own** Github account.

 2. Add a **README.md** that briefly describes that the project and has links to your product docs.
-   - README.md should contain links to the Wiki pages for Home, Vision Statement, and Requirements.
+   - README.md should contain links to the **Wiki** pages for Home, Vision Statement, Requirements, and Plans.

+3. In with Wiki, create a Home page (this is the conventional name) that is the default landing page and contains links to other Wiki pages.
+This is how people find things in your Wiki.
+The Wiki formatting is a bit different than Markdown.
+   - Add a title
+   - Add a link named "Vision Statement" (even though the page doesn't exist yet)
+   - Add a link named "Requirements" (even though the page doesn't exist yet)
+   - Add a link named "Development Plan" (even though the page doesn't exist yet)
+   - Save the page
+   - You will see RED text for links to undefined pages.
+When you click one, the Wiki will offer to create the page.

+4
+### Initialization

 3. Add a `.gitignore` to the repository.
    - During repo creation you can select Github's `.gitignore` for Python projects, then customize it to ignore IDE files and (later) virtual environments.
    - Look at the .gitignore from classroom assignments for examples.